 1. Track requirements-test cases-test plans relations

 It’s just another reason why we recommend using testing apps for Jira so much.
 They fully support verifying relations, not only these between the requirements and test cases, but also between the test cases and test plans, executions, and defects.
-RTM for Jira offers two dedicated reports: the Requirement Coverage report and the Traceability Matrix, which help you make sure that all your requirements are covered with related test cases, test cases included in test plans as well as executions, and quickly check which defects result from which actions.
+RTM for Jira offers two dedicated reports: the Requirement Coverage report and the Traceability Matrix, which help us make sure that all our requirements are covered with related test cases, test cases included in test plans as well as executions, and quickly check which defects result from which actions.

 2. Prepare a functional structure